petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/querying-data.md

 * `sortMetric`(string): The metric for sorting the data.
 Possible values are `clicksMetric`, `commentsMetric`, `ratingsMetric`, `readingTimeMetric`, and `viewsMetric`.
 * `sortOrder` (string): The order for displaying the results.
 Possible values are `asc` or `desc`.

-To retrieve data about a specific blog post:
+To retrieve data about a specific blog post,

 ```
 curl -H "Authorization: Bearer {token}" -L https://analytics.liferay.com/api/reports/blogs/{blogID}